 The best eMTB motor

 No other topic is as hotly discussed as the motor when it comes to eMTBs.
 Is it all about raw power?
 Or do the details matter too?
-We tested 10 of the most important models in detail.
+We’ve tested 8 of the most important models in detail.

 What is the best wheel size?

-Most eMTBs currently roll on either 2.8 x 27.5″ tires, 29″ wheels with up to 2.5″ wide tires, or have a mix of a narrow 29″ tire at the front and a wide 27.5″ tire at the rear (MX concept).
+Currently, almost all performance eMTBs rolls on 29” wheels with up to 2.6” wide tires or have a mix of a narrower 29” front wheels and a wider 27.5” rear wheel (MX concept).
+Bikes with 27.5” wheels front and rear are increasingly rare.
 Each configuration has its advantages and disadvantages, but we find the MX concept is able to combine most of the respective benefits.
 It combines the good rollover of a 29″ front wheel with the added traction of the 27.5+ rear wheel.
 However, disadvantages arise with breakdowns and carrying spares as you’ll always need to carry two different sizes and can’t swap front and rear tires.
 In the end, of course, it’s the integration of the overall concept of the bike that counts here as well, and not whether a bike has 27.5″, 29″ or mixed wheels!
 Even more important than the width or size of the tires are their tread, the rubber compound and a robust casing.
 We tested more than 50 tires for you and currently, Schwalbe’s Super Gravity or MAXXIS’ Double Down tires are our preferred choice for rough trails, on flow trails, a lighter casing will do.

-Aluminium frame or carbon frame – what’s better?
+Aluminium frame or carbon frame – what’s better and safer?